 Source: Commonwealth Grants Commission.
 Subsidies – Petroleum Products, Draft Assessment Paper CGC 2003/52, August 2003.
 Australian Bureau of Statistics, 2001 Census (population figures).

-(This same source draws attention to the disturbing fact that Victoria has the highest per capita fuel consumption of all states and territories, even taking into account the broad expanses of Queensland, WA and the Top End!
-This highlights the fact that Australia‘s unsustainable level of fuel consumption is due not to long-distance travel in the bush, but to routine travel in urban areas for which public transport substitutes more easily.)
+(This same source draws attention to the disturbing fact that – in 2002 at least – Victoria had the highest per capita fuel consumption of all states and territories, even taking into account the broad expanses of Queensland, WA and the Top End!
+This highlights the fact that Australia‘s unsustainable level of fuel consumption is actually due not to long-distance travel in the bush, but to routine travel in urban areas for which public transport substitutes more easily.)

 Land Use Cost